 6. An odd contest for a better future, by Claire Metito

-Introducing Claire Metito, an extraordinary photographer and devoted mother of four, who brings her unique perspective to this series.
+Introducing Claire Metito, a photographer and devoted mother of four, who brings her unique perspective to this series.
 In Esiteti, their community had long endured drought without fully understanding the underlying force of climate change.
 But now, as women, they have gained awareness and embraced their vital role in shaping a better future for their children.
-Join us as we embark on a visual journey, guided by Claire’s lens, to witness their determination, resilience, and unwavering commitment to securing a brighter tomorrow.
-Together, let’s explore the profound impact of their storytelling and the power of mothers in shaping a sustainable legacy.
+Join Claire on this visual journey, guided by her lens, to witness their determination, resilience, and unwavering commitment to securing a brighter tomorrow.

 Igniting Change through Art and Empowered Voices